 As of May 2019, my award system has been changed and updated.
 To see new and updated award system, view the post:

 Any students who participate in events outside the studio throughout the year are given their ribbons and certificates at the recital.

 For example, if I have any students participate in our state’s Achievement in Music Festival in March, they are given their certificate and medal the day of the event, but the theory ribbon is distributed to teachers after the event.
 It’s nice to have something physical to hand to students when recognizing their participation in the event during the recital award time.

 The next two awards are not ones that I do every year, but I think they’re both great programs and are fun to include even if just as a special event one year.

 Clavier’s Piano Explorer Practice Challenge

 Piano Explorer Magazine has a Practice Challenge that students can complete, working toward 100, 200, or 300 days practice (or more).
 Students who achieve this get their name listed in the magazine and teachers can print a special certificate available on their website.

 MTNA Music Achievement Award Program

-Each year all students are required to participate in the One-Minute Club Challenge made popular (I thin) by Susan Paradis.
-The winner with the fastest time is announced at the recital.
-In the past, I had just one winner but decided this year I’m going to have a winner for elementary grades K-6 a winner for grades 7-12.
-Each winner receives a $10 gift card to a store/restaurant of their choice.
+Each year all students are required to participate in the One-Minute Club Note-Naming Challenge.
+The winner with the fastest time is announced at the recital and receives a $10 gift card to a store/restaurant of their choice.

 What kind of awards do you give?